 June 17, 2018 (not 2017).
 Start of 50th Newport to Bermuda Yacht Race.
 One of the world's leading blue water races, held every other year, this one in 2016, next in 2018.
 Newport, Rhode Island to St. David's Head, St. George's.
 Host club, Royal Bermuda Yacht Club.
 Sailing Secretary, Royal Bermuda Yacht Club, Point Pleasant Road, Hamilton HM 11, tel 441 294 6716 or email email@example.com.
 Nearly 2,000 sailors will be racing for Bermuda in the third-biggest Newport to Bermuda competition that the island has hosted.
 The Newport Bermuda Race is organized by the Cruising Club of America and the Royal Bermuda Yacht Club and sailed almost entirely out of sight of land and across the Gulf Stream.
 The race consists of five divisions: St David's Lighthouse Division, Gibbs Hill Lighthouse Division, Cruiser Division, Double Handed Division and Spirit of Tradition Division.
 The St David's Lighthouse Division, for multi-purpose cruising/racing yachts, is the largest division.
 No boat has been involved in or has more Newport Bermuda Race titles than Carina.
 More than 100 prizes are awarded at the traditional ceremony at Bermuda's Government House a week later.
 Regional Prizes are presented to the top boats hailing from five regions of North America.
 Twenty-one states from Maine to California are represented in the fleet, with especially strong turnouts from New England and the Chesapeake Bay area.
 The Premier joined Bermuda Tourism Authority members and others local organisations in support of the historical sailing event.
 During his trip, Mr Dunkley met with the Mayor of Newport’s Office, as well as attending the traditional Commodore’s Dinner and inspecting the Bermuda boats, including the Spirit of Bermuda.
 The 635-mile biennial Newport Bermuda Race is the world’s oldest regularly scheduled ocean race.
 Founded in 1906, the event will be held for the 50th time in 2016, with about 190 yachts competing from around the globe, some from Bermuda.

 June 17-18.
 America’s Cup Match racing begins.
-June 17 onwards.
-Bermuda hosts important races for the final qualifiers of the 35th America’s Cup.
+Bermuda hosts the finals of the 35th America’s Cup.
 The eyes of the world will turn to the iconic Great Sound where the best sailors on the fastest boats will battle for the oldest trophy in international sport.
-Racing starts with the Louis Vuitton America’s Cup Qualifiers and the top Challenger will meet Defending Champions ORACLE TEAM USA in the 35th America’s Cup Match presented by Louis Vuitton.
-The 35th Defense; Best of 13 (first to seven points) Series.
-The 2017 America's Cup will be the 35th edition of the America's Cup yacht race.
 It will be contested in Bermuda between the winner of the 2017 Louis Vuitton Cup and Oracle Team USA.
+Best of 13 (first to seven points) Series.
 It will be Oracle's second defense of the America's Cup, four years after its first successful defense.

 June 19-23.
 J Class Regatta and Red Bull Youth America’s Cup Qualifiers.